 For instance, set up a dedicated bank account exclusively for your wedding planning activities – this helps separate personal finances from those linked with your enterprise.

-Ensure timely billing by setting reminders or automating invoice generation using invoicing software; prompt payment collection means more consistent cash flow for you!
+Ensure timely billing by setting reminders or automating invoice generation using invoicing software.
+Prompt payment collection means a more consistent cash flow for you.

 Creating templates for contracts and proposals can also expedite client interactions while reinforcing consistency across all documentation related to the services you provide.